 Like all the other industries, the restaurant industry has been deeply affected by the outbreak of coronavirus.
 While we understand that the recession may be inevitable, we shouldn’t forget that there are always some measures you can take to secure your business in such difficult times.
-The only silver lining about the outbreak is the fact that customers would prefer staying at home, making them order food online more than ever.
-Your restaurant’s online food delivery operations can be your savior at such times.
-Reinvented menus, lowered prices, more offers, efficient order taking, and understanding the cruciality of hygiene are all equally important in such an emergency.
+As customers now prefer staying at home, they are opting for doorstep food delivery more than ever.
+Establishing your restaurant’s online food delivery operations can be a savior at such times.
+Reinvented menus, lowered prices, more offers, efficient order taking and understanding the cruciality of hygiene are all equally important in such an emergency.
 We have made you a list of all the necessary things you can do to endure the outbreak of coronavirus.

 How To Boost Up Your Online Delivery In Times Of Emergency

 Here are some tips to create an effective contingency plan for your restaurant in times of emergencies.
 Especially in a pandemic that we live in right now, the following tips and tricks would help you boost your sales marginally.

 The first thing about succeeding with online food delivery is to attract customers.
 Since everyone is switching to online deliveries, it has become even more difficult for a new restaurant to make sales.
 Optimize your menu to cater to different tastes and preferences.
 Along with creatively designing your list, you need restaurant POS to understand your customer’s behavior.

 For instance, there could be particular menu items that people always like to buy together.
 There could also be some other menu items that people just don’t like.
 With the former set of menu items, you can make a combo deal and offer it in your online menu.
 The latter, or the non-performing menu items, can be wholly eliminated from your online menu.
 Use your customer data to analyze menu performance and then optimize it by keeping the dishes that are working.